 - cheese shredded

-- Place the chicken, honey, olive oil, chili powder, cumin, paprika, salt, onion powder, garlic powder and fire roasted tomatoes in the base of a 6 quart slow cooker.
-Turn until completely combined.
+- Combine- In the base of a 5 or 6 quart slow cooker, stir together the honey, olive oil, chili powder, cumin, paprika, salt, onion powder, garlic powder and fire roasted tomatoes.
+Add the chicken breasts, and turn to coat in the mixture.

 - Nutritional information excludes tortillas and extra toppings